-The R-1 visa is designed to help foreign nationals to come to the U.S and work in a religious organization.
+The R1 visa is for religious workers who want to work in a religious organization in the United States for a maximum period of 5 years.
 The organization must be registered as either a non-profit organization in the U.S, a religious organization that is tied to any religious denomination in the U.S, or a religious organization which has a group tax exemption.

 Additionally, not all religious workers can work in the U.S in these organizations.
 Only ministers and those who are directly tied to the religious work are qualified.
 Administrative and clerical workers or any support personnel cannot apply for the R-1 visa and must go through applying for other applicable visas.

 Those who get the R-1 visa are allowed to live and work in the U.S for the duration of their visa.
 They can open bank accounts, get a driver’s license, as well as take advantage of studying opportunities.
 So they can enroll in part or full time study.
 They can travel in and out of the U.S, and the time that they are outside the country does not count as part of their total visa time.